MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/manage/author-working-with-management-packs-in-the-authoring-tool.md

 If you want to customize objects that are defined in a management pack in Service Manager, you have to open the management pack file that contains these objects in the Service Manager Authoring Tool.
 You can use the following procedure to open a management pack file in the Authoring Tool.

  The **Management Pack Explorer** pane in the Authoring Tool displays all the management packs that are open.
-A management pack that you open and change is designated with an asterisk \(\*\)-for example, CustomMP\*-until it is saved.
+A management pack that you open and change is designated with an asterisk \(\*\) -for example, CustomMP\* -until it is saved.

  When you select a management pack file to open, the system opens the specified management pack.
 In addition, it opens the following management packs:

 -   All the other management packs that are located in the same folder as the management pack that you are opening

--   All the management packs in the Library folder in the Service Manager installation folder, for example, in the \\Program Files \(x86\)\\Microsoft System Center\\Service Manager&nbsp;2016 Authoring\\Library folder
+-   All the management packs in the Library folder in the Service Manager installation folder, for example, in the \\Program Files \(x86\)\\Microsoft System Center\\Service Manager 2016 Authoring\\Library folder

  This is important because the definitions from all open management packs co\-exist in the Authoring Tool; therefore, they cannot contradict each other.